General Conformity Training Module 3.2: Emissions Calculations

 for Federal Agencies

-Words that are shown in bold and italics are defined in the Glossary.
+Words that are shown in bold and italics are defined in the Glossary

-3.2.4 Emission factors
+3.2.2 Emission factors

-An emissions factor is a representative value that relates the quantity of a pollutant released to the atmosphere with an activity associated with the release of that pollutant.
-These factors are usually expressed as the weight of the pollutant divided by a unit weight, volume, distance, or duration of the activity emitting the pollutant (e.g., kilograms of particulate emitted per megagram of coal burned).
+An emission factor is a coefficient that describe the rate at which a given source releases a pollutant into the atmosphere, e.g., 3.157 grams per horsepower-hour.
+These factors usually consider the pollutant as a mass (e.g., gram or lb) per unit of distance (e.g., mile), and duration (e.g. hours per year).
 Such factors facilitate estimation of emissions from various sources of air pollution.
-In most cases, these factors are simply averages of all available data of acceptable quality, and are generally assumed to be representative of long-term averages for all facilities in the source category (i.e., a population average).
+In most cases, these factors are simply averages of all available data of acceptable quality and are generally assumed to be representative of long-term averages for all facilities in the source category (i.e., a population average).
+The general equation for projecting estimated emissions is:

 E = A x EF x (1-ER/100)